 - When finished adding questions, increment the UID for the first row of your newly added questions, then click and drag to increment the id for each question that you added.
 Do the same for Company, Deployment, and Requested Date.
 The Requested Date should reflect the date when the question was received from the customer.
 If applicable, also provide the SFDC Opportunity as a URL in Column K.

-- The CE Security SME opens a Security Support request in the #Security channel via Slack, asking for assistance with the unanswered questions and providing a link to the Security Question Repository along with the UIDs of the questions needing a response.
+- The Opportunity CE opens a Security Support request in the #Security channel via Slack, asking for assistance with the unanswered questions and providing a link to the Security Question Repository along with the UIDs of the questions needing a response.

-- The CE Security SME records the date and time of the submission in the Security Question Repository (Sent to #security Date column)
+- The Opportunity CE records the date and time of the submission in the Security Question Repository (Sent to #security Date column)

-- When the Engineering Security team completes the request, the CE Security SME records the date and time of the response in the Security Question Repository (Answered by Security Date column) for each question that was part of the request.
+- When the Engineering Security team completes the request, the Opportunity CE records the date and time of the response in the Security Question Repository (Answered by Security Date column) for each question that was part of the request.

 - The Opportunity CE collects all of the responses to all of the unanswered questions, completes the customer’s questionnaire and returns it to the customer.